 The Company markets its products both directly and through 27 independent sales representative organizations located principally in the United States and Europe.
-Sales to non-U.S. customers, including all of the sales of Gillam-FEI in fiscal 2001, totaled approximately 29%, 12% and 20% of net sales in fiscal years 2001, 2000 and 1999, respectively.
+Sales to non-U.S. customers, including all of the sales of Gillam-FEI in fiscal 2002 and 2001, totaled approximately 42%, 29% and 12% of net sales in fiscal years 2002, 2001 and 2000, respectively.

 The Company's products are sold to a variety of customers, both commercial and governmental.
-For the years ended April 30, 2001, 2000 and 1999, approximately 8%, 15% and 23%, respectively, of the Company's sales were made under contracts to the U.S. Government or subcontracts for U.S. Government
+For the years ended April 30, 2002, 2001 and 2000, approximately 11%, 7% and 15%, respectively, of the Company's sales were made under contracts to the U.S. Government or subcontracts for U.S. Government end-use.

-The Company's consolidated sales for each of the years ended April 30, 2001, 2000 and 1999 included sales to Motorola Corp. ("Motorola") of approximately \$17.7 million, \$14.0 million and \$6.5 million, respectively.
-These amounts represent 36%, 53% and 34%, respectively, of consolidated sales for each of those years.
+The Company's consolidated sales for each of the years ended April 30, 2002, 2001 and 2000 included sales to Motorola Corp. ("Motorola") of approximately \$15.5 million, \$17.7 million and \$14.0 million, respectively.
+These amounts represent 38%, 36% and 53%, respectively, of consolidated sales for each of those years.
 For the year ended April 30, 2001, sales to Space Systems Loral ("SSL") were \$5.2 million or 11% of the Company's consolidated sales.
-During the three years ended April 30, 2001, sales to Motorola and SSL were made by the Company's commercial communications segment, accounting for 63% in fiscal 2001, 67% in fiscal 2000 and 54% in fiscal 1999 of that segment's total sales.
-During fiscal 2001, two customers accounted for 29% and 11%, respectively, of the revenues of the Gillam-FEI segment and two customers accounted for 37% and 31%, respectively, of the U.S. Government segment's revenues.
-In fiscal 2000, sales to three customers accounted for 61% of the U.S. Government segment's revenues and, in fiscal 1999, two customers accounted for 53% of that segment's revenues and, in fiscal 1999, two customers accounted for 53% of that segment's revenues and, in fiscal 1999, two customers accounted for 53% of that segment's sales.
+During the three years ended April 30, 2002, sales to Motorola and SSL were made by the Company's commercial communications segment, accounting for 65% in fiscal 2002, 63% in fiscal 2001, two customers, France Telecom and Belgacom, accounted for 18% and 12%, respectively, of the revenues of the Gillam-FEI segment.
+In fiscal 2001, Itissalat al Maghrib and France Telecom accounted for 29% and 11%, respectively, of Gillam-FEI's revenues.
+Fiscal 2002 revenues in the U.S. Government segment included sales to three customers, Boeing Satellite Systems, Inc. ("Boeing"), Raytheon Missile Systems, Inc. ("Raytheon") and BAE Systems Aerospace, Inc., accounting for 32%, 26% and 19%, respectively, of total segment revenues.
+In fiscal 2001, two customers, Raytheon and Boeing, accounted for 68% of U.S. Government revenues and in fiscal 2000, three customers, Raytheon, Lockheed Martin and Boeing, accounted for 61% of total segment revenues.
 The loss by the Company of any one of these customers would have a material adverse effect on the Company's business.
 The Company believes its relationship with these companies to be mutually satisfactory and is not aware of any prospect for the cancellation or significant reduction of any of its commercial or existing U.S. Government contracts.